 Since version 1.3.0 of BwPostman there is a possibility to install further standard templates.
 To do this there exists a button Install template at the toolbar.
 A click to the button leads to a view, where you may select and install the template package.
 The packages is a ZIP archive – as usual at Joomla!® – , that will be installed with a click to the button Start template installation.
 Now a view appears, where you see the single steps of the installation of the template.
 A click at the button back leads you back to the list of templates.
 Afterwards the new template is available like all other templates for the use at a newsletter.

 New templates you may get at the downloads for BwPostman at Boldt Webservice.

 Templates of BwPostman don't have to do something with templates of Joomla!®!
-While templates for Joomla!® are build to display websites all the same in all browsers as desired by the website owner, templates for BwPostman are made to give the same look-and-feel for the newsletters at all mail clients.
+While templates for Joomla!® are build to display websites all the same in all browsers as desired by the website owner, templates for BwPostman are made to give the same look-and-feel for the newsletters of BwPostman at all mail clients.
 But while even some “renegade” browser manufacturers made their browsers standard-compatible, at the mail clients is heavy proliferation the norm, which grows with each second mobile device.

 Since version 2.1.0 of BwPostman there is the ability to export templates.
 With this You are able to transfer templates created for one installation to another.

 After activating the checkbox of the desired template at the list of templates and a click to Export template a file is created that contains the template in a installable manner.
 When this process has finished, a message with a download button is displayed.
 This file also is stored at

 and can be deleted from there as well using the Media-Manager of Joomla!®.

 Since version 3.0.0 the storing path for the exported template is

 The file name contains the ID of the exported template, because the ID is surely unique, there are no two templates with the same ID.
 The title of the template cannot be used (quite alone).

 You don't have to conserve the file name, the import of the template works with every file name.